NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - Louisiana Tech has combined with its opponents to score more than 55 points in three of four games this season.

-- Saturday's over/under is 11.8 points lower than the two team's combined 66.8 points per game average.

-- The 46.3 combined points per game that these two squads have allowed this season are 8.7 fewer than the 55 over/under in this contest.
+- The two teams combine to average 66.8 points per game, 11.8 more than the over/under in this contest.

+- This contest's total is 8.7 points more than the 46.3 these two squads combine to surrender per game this season.

-- Wolf Pack games have an average total of 52.0 points this season, 3.0 fewer than Saturday's over/under.
+- The Wolf Pack and their opponents score an average of 52.0 points per game, 3.0 fewer than Saturday's total.

-- In 2021, games involving the Bulldogs have averaged a total of 63.5 points, 8.5 more than the set over/under in this contest.
+- In 2021, games involving the Bulldogs have averaged a total of 63.5 points, 8.5 more than the set total in this contest.

 NC State Stats and Trends

-- NC State has three wins against the spread in four games this season.
+- NC State has played four games, with three wins against the spread.

-- This season, the Wolf Pack won ATS in their only game as a favorite of 19.5 points or more.

 - NC State's games this year have eclipsed the over/under two times in four opportunities (50%).

-- NC State is 2-0 against the spread and 2-0 overall in games when it records more than 33.3 points.
+- When NC State records more than 33.3 points, it is 2-0 against the spread and 2-0 overall.

-- NC State is 2-0 against the spread and 2-0 overall when the team picks up more than 485.0 yards.
+- NC State is 2-0 against the spread and 2-0 overall when the team amasses more than 485.0 yards.

-- The Wolf Pack have six giveaways this season, while the Bulldogs have eight takeaways .
+- This year, the Wolf Pack have six turnovers, two fewer than the Bulldogs have takeaways (8).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.